-DBC MANAGEMENT REPORTS DBC CUMULATIVE BENEFICIARY SUMMARY REPORT Three reports, each with same format: 04COV for covered drugs 04ENH for enhanced alternative drugs 04OTC for over-the-counter drugs Provides summary of accumulated totals per beneficiary for dollar amount fields (when submitting contract is the contract on file at CMS) Totals apply to one benefit year, with each benefit year having a separate cumulative report Financial amounts are reported as "net" Report will break by contract and PBP Available for download the third business day of the month following month-end PLAN TO PLAN (P2P) REPORTS P2P PDE ACCOUNTING REPORT • This is a YTD report that documents cumulative amounts reported by a plan that is not the Plan of Record.
+IDR MANAGEMENT REPORTS IDR CUMULATIVE BENEFICIARY SUMMARY REPORT Three reports, each with same format: 04COV for covered drugs 04ENH for enhanced alternative drugs 04OTC for over-the-counter drugs Provides summary of accumulated totals per beneficiary for dollar amount fields (when submitting contract is the contract on file at CMS) Totals apply to one benefit year, with each benefit year having a separate cumulative report Financial amounts are reported as "net" Report will break by contract and PBP Available for download the third business day of the month following month-end PLAN-TO-PLAN (P2P) REPORTS P2P PDE ACCOUNTING REPORT This is a YTD report that documents cumulative amounts reported by a contract that is not the Contract of Record.
 (Effective August 2006) P2P RECEIVABLE REPORT Monthly report that documents the net change in P2P reconciliation receivable amounts.
-(Effective August 2006) P2P PART D PAYMENT RECONCILIATION REPORT • YTD cumulative report of all P2P amounts that will be used in Plan B's Part D Payment Reconciliation.
-(Effective August 2006) P2P PAYABLE REPORT Monthly report that serves as the "invoice" to the Plan of Record, showing how much is payable to each Submitting Contract.
+(Effective August 2006) P2P PART D PAYMENT RECONCILIATION REPORT YTD cumulative report of all P2P amounts that will be used in the Contract of Record's Part D Payment Reconciliation.
+(Effective August 2006) P2P PAYABLE REPORT Monthly report that serves as the "invoice" to the Contract of Record, showing how much is payable to each Submitting Contract.
 (Effective August 2006)